You may have wondered, "Should I save or invest?".

-Before you save for anything else, you should first build up an emergency fund to fall back on, in case something goes wrong.
-This should be in an easily accessible savings account.
+Before you save for anything else, you should build up an emergency fund of at least 3 months’ worth of living expenses to fall back on.
+Ideally, this should be in an easily accessible savings account.

-For money you'll need in the short-term, such as a home deposit – saving makes sense.
-Investing for less than 5 years may not be enough time to make up any fall in value.
+If you need money in the short-term, such as a home deposit, saving makes sense.
+Investing for less than 5 years will give your investment less chance to make up for any fall in value.

 For medium-term money, maybe to pay for a wedding – saving could make sense.
 Although, if you're prepared to take some risk – investing in funds could earn you a greater return on your money.